animatlabs/workflow-forge/docs/performance/performance.md

 ### 1. Choose the Right Operation Type

-- **Custom class-based operations** — Most memory-efficient (456–592 B), recommended for production
+- **Custom class-based operations** use the least memory in benchmarks (456–592 B); they are the default choice when you care about allocation.
-- **Logging operations** — Fastest execution (10.85–12.1μs) for lightweight tasks
+- **Logging operations** measure fastest (10.85–12.1μs) for tiny steps.
-- **Delegate operations** — Convenient but add ~5–10μs overhead vs custom
+- **Delegate operations** are handy but add roughly 5–10μs versus a custom operation in the same harness.

 ### 2. Reuse Workflow Definitions

 Build workflows once and execute many times.
-Creation overhead is minimal (1.4–1.9μs) but reuse remains best practice for high-throughput scenarios.
+Creation overhead is minimal (1.4–1.9μs) but reuse is still recommended for high-throughput scenarios.

 ### 3. Optimize Data Passing